Administracja i Zarząd Szkoły

 Professional background:

-I began my teaching experience in a Language School in Warsaw in 2008, while I was still working on my BA.
-I was teaching groups and individual students at different levels, young learners and teenagers, as well as adults.
-I have created my own course programmes for one-to-one classes and groups of students.
-I have also been responsible for creating my own teaching materials.
-Next, I became the methodologist of the school and was responsible for resources and course programmes, as well as supervising other teachers’ work.
+Monika Chwesiuk began her teaching career in a Language School in Warsaw in 2008, while she was still completing her BA.
+She taught groups and individual students at different levels, including young learners, teenagers, and adults.
+She created her own course programmes for one-to-one classes and groups of students and was also responsible for designing her own teaching materials.
+She later became the Methodologist of the school, where she oversaw resources and course programmes, as well as supervising the work of other teachers.

-I have taught English during summer school in England: Bath, Oxford and London.
+She also taught English during summer schools in England, in Bath, Oxford, and London.

-Next, I started working at an international school in Warsaw, first teaching English as a Second Language, then as languages coordinator, Cambridge Coordinator, to finally be offered the position of a Deputy Headteacher at Ochota Campus and then the Headteacher of Piaseczno Campus.
+Monika subsequently joined an international school in Warsaw, initially teaching English as a Second Language.
+She then progressed to the positions of Languages Coordinator and Cambridge Coordinator, before being appointed Deputy Headteacher of the Ochota Campus and later Headteacher of the Piaseczno Campus.

 Qualifications: